Solrys/PyBer_Analysis/README.md

 ![bubble_1](https://github.com/Solrys/PyBer_Analysis/blob/main/resources/Screen%20Shot%202020-12-20%20at%208.28.32%20PM.png)

+###From this Chart we can clearly see the corelation between driver count and fare.
+Urban cities had the largest driver count while Rural and Suburban cities were able to command the largest average fare.

 Next I analyzed the following information and created a visual representation with the use of pie charts:
 * % of Total Fares by City Type
 * % of Total Rides by City Type
 * % of Total Drivers by City Type

 ## Recomendations